14 December 2025

 A gallery runs round the garden and most of the living quarters lead off the gallery.
 There is a narrow adjoining space for a garage, converted now to a tiny slip of a café run by young members of the family.

-Following the prescribed route as best we could, we strolled through a chain of small, ill-lit, rooms, crammed with sulphur-darkened pictures (or prints) and religious sculptures, but found nothing that caught my eyes for a second glance.
+Following the prescribed route as best we could, we strolled through a chain of small, ill-lit, rooms, crammed with sulphur-darkened pictures (or prints) and religious sculptures, but I found nothing that caught my eyes for a second glance.
+The 'high art' must be housed elsewhere, perhaps at Museo Soumayo.

 Out on the street we noticed the adjoining café and ventured in.
 Behind a small bar at the entrance a barman greeted us, but that was immediately followed up by a much more arresting figure who bustled up.
 Young, a touch below median height, slight build, strikingly dark hair and eyes, wearing a generously long black coat, which barely revealed his elegantly-pointed snake-skin boots.
 His effusive welcome gave us the strong impression that he was part of the family and that this was his terrain and his rôle.
 At one of the small square tables that ranged down the narrow and chilly ravine, the high walls of which prevented the warmth of the sun from penetrating, sat two well-wrapped young women, chatting over glasses of 'mimosa'.
 Our gracious host, job done, went and joined the ladies who thus also appeared as 'members of the family'.
 We chose Quiche Lorraine and glasses of tinto de verano

 The waiter brought toast on a wooden board to one of the ladies, who proceeded to describe it while the young man of the elegant boots filmed her on his mobile phone.
 Later he paused at our table and chatted awhile, confirming and adding to our speculations.
 (He kindly offered to search for Historia de México: Tomo II (1761-1988) for me.
-His courtesy and elegance were (for me) the high-point of the visit.)
+His courtesy and elegance were (for me) the high-point of our visit; the true 'Tovar de Teresa'.)

 I think the most interesting thing about 'Guillermo Tovar de Teresa' is the spell he appears to have cast over his whole family; siblings, nephews and nieces.